fungjoanne/READMETemplate/README-Guide.md

 ## The Table of Contents
-A Table of Contents is optional, but can be useful especially in the case of lengthy READMEs.
+A Table of Contents is optional, but they can be especially useful in the case of lengthy READMEs.
+As the project evolves, the README may eventually require a Table of Contents for information organization.

-COMMENT FROM MORGAN: Assume TOC will eventually be built.
-I believe github now will generate a TOC for a readme based on the Headers in the file if you give it a short-code
+For Markdown files, GitHub now automatically generates a Table of Contents in the Header.

 ## Project description
 The project description is the most critical part of your README.
 This is where you will describe what the project does, why the reader should care about your project, and how it will help the reader.
-This section should be succinct and clearly help the reader determine immediately whether the project is of use to them.
+This section should be succinct and help the reader determine whether the project is of use to them.

 Use active voice and strong verbs to describe your project.
 To help readers understand your project, you may also want to include screenshots or demo videos.